ossmith/HARE/dataDictionary.md

 The script which runs the analysis pipeline.
 There are three major parts of the workflow: 1. annotation of the genome-wide significant SNPs and creation of the element set for testing, 2. simulation of matched element sets, and 3. computation of intersections/bp of elements with human accelerated regions (HARs).
 See the README for details on installation and use of this script.

 ## HARE_Results.R
-This script runs the Weibull distribution fitting and hypothesis testing of phenotype-associated element set against that distribution.
+This script runs the Weibull distribution fitting and hypothesis testing of phenotype-associated element set against the null distribution.
 See the README for details on installation and use of this script.

 ## environment.yml
-YAML file which contains instructions for creating a conda environment named HARE which installs all the dependencies for running the analysis.
+YAML file which contains instructions for creating a conda environment (named HARE) which installs all the dependencies for running the analysis.

 ## HAR BED Files
 `harsRichard2020.GRCh37.bed` and `harsRichard2020.GRCh38.bed`